timescale/docs.timescale.com-content/tutorials/tutorial-use-timescale-prometheus-grafana.md

-For example, if you’re generating a large amount of metrics data daily, you might want to only keep raw data around for a certain period of time, say 15 days or 30 days, and then only keep rollups of that data around indefinitely.
+For example, if you’re generating a large amount of metrics data daily, you might want to only keep raw data around for a certain period of time, say 15 days or 30 days, and then keep rollups of that data around indefinitely.
 Here’s how you can enable that, using the scenario of keeping data around for 2 days:

 ```sql